Monaghan-Lab/HCRFISH-DotCounting/ROI_Converters.md

 ## Overview

-This is the final step in collecting counts of dots from HCR-FISH images (Choi et al. (2018)).
+This is the final step in collecting counts of dots from HCR-FISH images.
 Briefly, you will use the [maxima images created in a previous step](./RS_FISH_Analysis.md), then overlay [your segmentation result outlines](./Cellpose_Segmentation.md) onto this image to get measurements of the dots in each nucleus or cell.

 ## Cellpose single-image ROI converter

 **With your maxima image open**, make sure your ROI-Manager is cleared of any previous ROIs.
 You can do this simply by closing the ROI-Manager window if it is open.
-Open `File >> New >> Script...` and a window will open like this: <img src="./img/New_Script.png" width="2322" />
+Open `File > New > Script...` and a window will open like this: <img src="./img/New_Script.png" width="2322" />

 Go to `Language` and make sure `Python` is selected.
-Now go to the Cellpose (Stringer et al. (2021), Pachitariu and Stringer (2022)) Github page and copy-and-paste [the ImageJ ROI Converter macro](https://github.com/MouseLand/cellpose/blob/main/imagej_roi_converter.py) into this screen or download the file and open it in FIJI (Schindelin et al. (2012)).
+Now go to the Cellpose Github page and copy-and-paste [the ImageJ ROI Converter macro](https://github.com/MouseLand/cellpose/blob/main/imagej_roi_converter.py) into this screen or download the file and open it in FIJI.
 Then click `Run`.
 If all goes smoothly, you’ll be prompted to choose the text outlines pertaining to that image.
-These ROIs will automatically populate the ROI Manager and overlay onto your maxima
+These ROIs will automatically populate the ROI Manager and overlay onto your maxima image:
-image:
 <img src="./img/10DPA_Distal_DMSO_Cyp26b1_Cyp26a1_Crabp2_Animal7_Whole_Limb_Crabp2_Maxima_With_Outlines.png" width="7900" />

 You can uncheck the `Labels` box in the ROI Manager to assess the